Checklist: Unified Interface transition

 Follow the steps in this article to ensure that you're prepared for transition to the Unified Interface.
 Readiness for transitioning to Unified Interface will depend on whether you are aiming for basic compatibility or redesigning to take full advantage of new capabilities.
 For more detailed information, see the Unified Interface playbook and user experience white paper.

-The instructions apply to the following model-driven apps in Dynamics 365:
+The instructions apply to the following Dynamics 365 apps:

 Dynamics 365 Sales